rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAws.md

 ### createtarget
 - There is a single argument of type CreateAwsTargetInput.
 - Returns Target.
-### deletecloudaccountwithoutcft
-Removes AWS cloud account without cleaning up the associated permissions from the AWS cloud account.
-Customer needs to clean up the permissions in the AWS account themselves.
-This mutation is supported only for IAM user-based and authentication server-based AWS cloud accounts.

-- There is a single argument of type DeleteAwsCloudAccountWithoutCftInput.
-- Returns DeleteAwsCloudAccountWithoutCftReply.
-### deletecluster
-Delete a Rubrik Cloud Cluster on AWS.

-- There is a single argument of type DeleteAwsClusterInput.
-- Returns CcProvisionJobReply.
 ### deletecomputesetting
 - There is a single argument of type DeleteAwsComputeSettingInput.
 - Returns System.String.
-### deletedatacenterkeybasedcloudaccount
-Deletes an AWS key-based cloud account for data center archival workloads.

-- There is a single argument of type DeleteAwsDataCenterKeyBasedCloudAccountInput.
-- Returns System.String.
 ### deleteexocomputeconfigs
 Deletes AWS Exocompute configs.

 - There is a single argument of type DeleteAwsExocomputeConfigsInput.
 - Returns DeleteAwsExocomputeConfigsReply.
-### deleteiamuserbasedcloudaccount
-Deletes IAM user-based AWS cloud account.

-- There is a single argument of type DeleteAwsIamUserBasedCloudAccountInput.
-- Returns DeleteAwsIamUserBasedCloudAccountReply.
 ### disconnectexocomputecluster
 Disconnects a customer-managed cluster from RSC.